conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 ## Usage

-As written in the Gateway API documentation (accessible on the port 8888 of your Gateway by default), you can create a concentration rule to concentrate topics based on a prefix.
+As per the Gateway API documentation, you can create a concentration rule to concentrate topics based on a prefix.

 For that, you can use the following API call, that will make every new topics starting with `concentrated.` be concentrated topics: